Communication Sciences and Disorders

 Personal letter of application.
 This should be uploaded electronically to CSDCAS.
 BGSU has our own set of instructions for this, and they are available within our program information on CSDCAS.

 Transcripts.
 Have your official transcripts (from every university you have attended) sent directly to CSDCAS.
 Please see the "Sending US/Canadian Transcripts" information on the CSDCAS FAQ site.
 They have a form to use, and an address to tell your university.
 When entering info from transcripts into CSDCAS, please use the category "Basic Communication Processes" for each class that is in your Communication Sciences and Disorders major.
-If you have a different major, use "Basic Communication Processes" for your Communication Sciences and Disorders classes.
+If you have a different major, use "Basic Communication Processes" for your Communication Sciences and Disorders classes and see our "post-bac" information.

 International applicants: You are required to arrange for foreign transcript reports to be sent directly to CSDCAS from the foreign transcript evaluation agency.
 CSDCAS information includes a list of possible transcript evaluation agencies.
 See info here.
-Also, international students may be requested to provide the Department with a recorded speech sample.
+Also, international students are required to complete the TOEFL and may be requested to provide the Department with a recorded speech sample.

 Please read the CSDCAS instructions and follow them carefully.
 Also, be sure to keep BGSU's program information within CSDCAS open in a separate window to ensure you are following our directions.
 Please also note the CSDCAS information regarding speed of processing applications.
 Questions about CSDCAS application?
 See FAQ and directions on left of the CSDCAS application portal.